A quantitative comparison of viral and hit songs in the Brazilian music market

 A viralização de músicas através de plataformas de streaming e redes sociais é comum, mas nem todas as músicas virais se tornam sucessos.
 Neste contexto, nosso objetivo é descobrir o que difere as músicas virais dos hits para além da definição.
 Nós utilizamos uma metodologia quantitativa em paradas de sucesso do mercado brasileiro.
 Comparamos músicas de sucesso e virais quanto às suas características intrínsecas e extrínsecas, e os resultados revelam diferenças significativas entre elas.
 Características como gêneros musicais, tópicos das letras e emoções surgem como elementos cruciais para distinguir tais canções no contexto brasileiro.
 Além disso, características temporais indicam diferenças nos processos de difusão entre hits e virais.
 Em geral, este estudo oferece percepções sobre o consumo de música no Brasil, revelando a conexão entre as características das músicas e seu sucesso e viralização em plataformas de streaming.

-Gabriel Oliveira, Universidade Federal de Minas Gerais
+Gabriel P. Oliveira, Universidade Federal de Minas Gerais

 Ana Paula Couto da Silva, Universidade Federal de Minas Gerais

-Mirella Moro, Universidade Federal de Minas Gerais
+Mirella M. Moro, Universidade Federal de Minas Gerais

 ABEL, Fabian; DIAZ-AVILES, Ernesto; HENZE, Nicola; KRAUSE, Daniel; SIEHNDEL, Patrick.
 Analyzing the Blogosphere for Predicting the Success of Music and Movie Products.
 In: INTERNATIONAL CONFERENCE ON ADVANCES IN SOCIAL NETWORKS ANALYSIS AND MINING (ASONAM), 2010, Odense, Denmark.
 Proceedings [...].
 [S. l.]: IEEE, 2010. pp. 276–280.
 DOI: 10.1109/ASONAM.2010.50.